hock/SupplyStudiesSyllabus/syllabus.markdown

 > *  Brian Ashton, "[The Factory Without Walls](http://www.metamute.org/editorial/articles/factory-without-walls)," \_Mute\_ (September 2006).
 > *  David E. Nye, _America's Assembly Line_ (Cambridge: MIT Press, 2013).

-Shipping and Distribution
+Shipping, Storage, Distribution
 =========================
 *   **Deborah Cowen, _The Deadly Life of Logistics: Mapping Violence in Global Trade_ (Minneapolis: University of Minnesota Press, 2014).**
 	"In The Deadly Life of Logistics, Cowen traces the art and science of logistics from the battlefield to the boardroom and back.
 Focusing on choke points such as national borders, zones of piracy, blockades, and cities, she tracks contemporary efforts to keep goods circulating and brings to light the collective violence these efforts produce.
 All the while investigating how the military origins of logistics played a critical role in the making of the global economic order-—not simply the globalization of production, but the invention of the supply chain and the reorganization of national economies into transnational systems."
 *   **Edna Bonacich, Jake B. Wilson, _Getting the Goods: Ports, Labor, and the Logistics Revolution_ (Ithaca: Cornell University Press, 2008).**
 	"Edna Bonacich and Jake B. Wilson look at the ports of Los Angeles and Long Beach to examine the impact of the logistics on workers in distribution.
 Built around the invention of shipping containers and communications technology, the logistics 'revolution' has enabled retailers like Walmart and Target to sell cheap consumer products made using low-wage labor in developing countries.
 Shipped through an efficient, low-cost, intermodal freight system, containers move from factories in Asia to distribution centers across the United States without ever being opened.
 Bonacich and Wilson follow these flows, exploring the importers, container shipping companies, the ports, railroad and trucking companies, and warehouses."

-> *  Jesse LeCavalier, _The Rule of Logistics: Walmart and the Architecture of Fulfillment_ (Minneapolis: Minnesota Press, 2016).
+> *  Jesse LeCavalier, _The Rule of Logistics: Walmart and the Architecture of Fulfillment_ (Minneapolis: Minnesota Press, 2016); and also "[All Those Numbers: Logistics, territory and Walmart](https://placesjournal.org/article/all-those-numbers-logistics-territory-and-walmart/)," _Places Journal_ (May 2010).
+> *  Dara Orenstein, "Warehouses on wheels," _Society and Space_ 36, no. 4 (2018).
+> *  Alexis Madrigal, _[Containers Series](https://www.flexport.com/blog/alexis-madrigal-containers-podcast/)_ (Doral, FL: Fusion Media Group, 2017).
 > *  Joshua Davis, "[High Tech Cowboys of the Deep Seas](http://www.wired.com/2008/02/ff-seacowboys/)," _Wired_ (February 25, 2008).
 > *  Rose George, _Ninety Percent of Everything: Inside Shipping, the Invisible Industry That Puts Clothes on Your Back, Gas in Your Car, and Food on Your Plate_ (New York: Metropolitan Books, 2013).
 > *  Thomas Birtchnell, Satya Savitzky, John Urry (eds), _Cargomobilities: Moving Materials in a Global Age_ (New York: Routledge, 2015).